-This practical advice will set you up for success.
+This practical advice will set you up for success all week long.

-If you could happily eat the same thing for dinner every night for a week, by all means, whip up a giant casserole or stew.
+If you could happily eat the same thing for dinner every night for a week, by all means, whip up a giant batch of soup or stew.
 If, on the other hand, you like to choose from a variety of veggies, grains, proteins, and dressings, you’ll need to prepare an array of basics for a sort of weekly meal-prep smorgasboard.
 If the latter is your jam, check out our two-hour meal-prep plan for a week of meals.
-If the former is your style, make big-batch main or two and grab some salad greens and healthy snacks or granola bars.
-You got this.
+If the former is your style, make a big-batch main or two and grab some salad greens and healthy snacks or granola bars.

 Once you’ve selected your recipes, put together a detailed shopping list.
 And before you head to the store, don’t forget to check your fridge and pantry to see if you already have some of the things you’ll need.

-Produce to the front, protein to the back!
 With all of your prepped food, you’re going to need to create a system.
+Produce to the front, protein to the back—and always remember: first in, first out.
 Move the foods you’ll eat first towards the front, along with fresh and roasted veggies.
 Foods you’ll eat later in the week, as well as proteins, go towards the back of the fridge.
 Separate ethylene producing fruits and veggies (bananas, apples, avocados) from ethylene-sensitive produce (eggplants, carrots, yams) to keep your groceries from ripening too quickly.
-And clean your fridge weekly—you'll be grateful for the fresh start.
+And clean your fridge weekly, as you'll be grateful for the fresh start.